-Theoretical studies also support this idea because a collision between two dense clouds increases the effective sound speed and gas density in the shocked layer (e.g., \cite{1992PASJ...44..203H,2010MNRAS.405.1431A,2013ApJ...774L..31I,2014ApJ...792...63T,2017arXiv170702035I}).
-According to \citet{2017arXiv170702035I}, isothermal magnetohydrodynamic simulations of cloud-cloud collisions can achieve high accretion rates $M_\mathrm{acc}$ $>$ $10^{-4}$ $M_\odot$ yr$^{-1}$, which is high enough to allow the formation of O-type stars (e.g., \cite{1987ApJ...319..850W}).
+Theoretical studies also support this {idea of triggered star formation} because a collision between two dense clouds increases the effective sound speed and gas density in the shocked layer (e.g., \cite{1992PASJ...44..203H,2010MNRAS.405.1431A,2013ApJ...774L..31I,2014ApJ...792...63T,2018PASJ...70S..53I}).
+According to \citet{2018PASJ...70S..53I}, isothermal magnetohydrodynamic simulations of cloud-cloud collisions can achieve high {mass} accretion rates $M_\mathrm{acc}$ $>$ $10^{-4}$ $M_\odot$ yr$^{-1}$, which is high enough to allow the formation of O-type stars (e.g., \cite{1987ApJ...319..850W}).
 They also found that the most massive sink particle, which has a mass of 50 $M_\odot$ or higher, was created within a few $10^5$ yr after the collision.